leifoolsen/jersey2-guicepersist-example/readme.md

 JAX-RS container (no state, no session awareness).

 ## Set up Guice persist with integration tests
-The first step is to create an entity model and a repository to store and retreive the entities.
+The first step is to create an entity domain and a repository to store and retreive the entities.

 ### Domain
-We'll use a simple POJO for this example.
+We'll use a simple domain model, only one class, for this example.

 ```java
 @XmlRootElement